Using OpenID Connect

 The key steps you need to take are as follows:

 • The OpenID Connect is an open standard, and you can interact with the OP via HTTP RESTful API calls.
 However, there is a lot more to the flow that involves cryptographic verification among other things.
 It is strongly recommended to consume existing OpenID Connect libraries that are suitable for an RP.
 Many libraries exist for different programming languages.
-Please see information at https://www.ory.sh/hydra/docs/guides/using-oauth2/ for examples.
+Please see information on this website for examples.

-• Other options for libraries can be found at: http://openid.net/developers/libraries/
+• Other options for libraries can be found on the OpenID Foundation website.

 Mydex does not allow Dynamic Client Registration (which is an optional feature of the OpenID Connect specification) in order to obtain an OIDC client.

-You can request an OpenID Connect / OAuth2.0 Client via the Connection Manager at https://connection-manager.mydex.org , in the same way that you can request or submit SAML service provider information to our SAML IDP, and Mydex will issue you with an OAuth2.0 Client ID and Client Secret for use with your application.
+You can request an OpenID Connect / OAuth2.0 Client via the Connection Manager, and Mydex will issue you with an OAuth2.0 Client ID and Client Secret for use with your application.

 Please fill out the form and provide all the required information we need to issue your OAuth2.0 client.
 This includes a variety of URLs for handling callbacks post-login, logout, terms of service/privacy URLs, grant and response types depending on the ‘flow’ you've chosen to implement per the OpenID Connect specification.